 As for straight edge, I’ve never really cared about it that much.
 If people aren’t harming others, human or non-human animals, I don’t really care what they do.
 What does concern me though, is when people are so into straight edge then sell out on it, I just wonder if selling out on the animals is the next thing.
 Now that does concern me.

-How do you think the election of Donald J. Trump will affect the punk community in the next few years?
+How do you think the recent election of Donald J. Trump will affect the punk community in the next few years?
 To what extent does fascism take root in Europe and America right now, and how scary is that?

 I think it will affect it in many ways.
 For a start, more to be angry about!
 Anger keeps punk going.
 The negative impact will be the censoring that I’m sure will come along with it, as well as the racism, which has started already.